nuxt/bridge/README.md

     // -- Default features --

-    // Use legacy server instead of Nitro
+    // Use legacy server (nuxt dev) instead of Nitro (nuxi dev)
+    // If opting out of Nitro server, restore the original script tasks to use nuxt, not nuxi.
     // nitro: false,

     // Use legacy generator rather than new nitro prerenderer